CMA-ES

-In an evolution strategy, new candidate solutions are sampled according to a multivariate normal distribution in $\mathbb{R}^n$.
+In an evolution strategy, new candidate solutions are usually sampled according to a multivariate normal distribution in $\mathbb{R}^n$.
 Recombination amounts to selecting a new mean value for the distribution.
 Mutation amounts to adding a random vector, a perturbation with zero mean.
 Pairwise dependencies between the variables in the distribution are represented by a covariance matrix.
 The covariance matrix adaptation (CMA) is a method to update the covariance matrix of this distribution.
 This is particularly useful if the function $f$ is ill-conditioned.

 Adaptation of the covariance matrix amounts to learning a second order model of the underlying objective function similar to the approximation of the inverse Hessian matrix in the quasi-Newton method in classical optimization.
 In contrast to most classical methods, fewer assumptions on the underlying objective function are made.
 Because only a ranking (or, equivalently, sorting) of candidate solutions is exploited, neither derivatives nor even an (explicit) objective function is required by the method.
 For example, the ranking could come about from pairwise competitions between the candidate solutions in a Swiss-system tournament.

 Principles

 Two main principles for the adaptation of parameters of the search distribution are exploited in the CMA-ES algorithm.

-First, a maximum-likelihood principle, based on the idea to increase the probability of successful candidate solutions and search steps.
+First, a maximum-likelihood principle predicated on the idea that increasing (though not necessarily maximizing) the sample probability of successful candidate solutions or search directions is beneficial.
 The mean of the distribution is updated such that the likelihood of previously successful candidate solutions is maximized.
 The covariance matrix of the distribution is updated (incrementally) such that the likelihood of previously successful search steps is increased.
 Both updates can be interpreted as a natural gradient descent.
 Also, in consequence, the CMA conducts an iterated principal components analysis of successful search steps while retaining all principal axes.
-Estimation of distribution algorithms and the Cross-Entropy Method are based on very similar ideas, but estimate (non-incrementally) the covariance matrix by maximizing the likelihood of successful solution points instead of successful search steps.
+Estimation of distribution algorithms and the Cross-Entropy Method are based on very similar ideas, but generally estimate (non-incrementally) the covariance matrix by maximizing the likelihood of successful solution points rather than successful search steps.

 Second, two paths of the time evolution of the distribution mean of the strategy are recorded, called search or evolution paths.
 These paths contain significant information about the correlation between consecutive steps.
 Specifically, if consecutive steps are taken in a similar direction, the evolution paths become long.
 The evolution paths are exploited in two ways.
 One path is used for the covariance matrix adaptation procedure in place of single successful search steps and facilitates a possibly much faster variance increase of favorable directions.
 The other path is used to conduct an additional step-size control.
 This step-size control aims to make consecutive movements of the distribution mean orthogonal in expectation.
 The step-size control effectively prevents premature convergence yet allowing fast convergence to an optimum.